MicrosoftDocs/win32/desktop-src/wia/-wia-transferring-image-data.md

 ---
-Description: 'Use the methods of the IWiaDataTransfer interface to transfer data from a Windows Image Acquisition (WIA) 1.0 device to an application.' ms.assetid: '67fbf3d9-6965-4464-b04c-10989b2fd55d'
+Description: Use the methods of the IWiaDataTransfer interface to transfer data from a Windows Image Acquisition (WIA) 1.0 device to an application. ms.assetid: 67fbf3d9-6965-4464-b04c-10989b2fd55d
-title: 'Transferring Image Data in WIA 1.0'
+title: Transferring Image Data in WIA 1.0 ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Transferring Image Data in WIA 1.0